 Birds that sit with their feathers fluffed out for prolonged periods of time are often affected by respiratory problems or other disorders.
 Ruffled feathers may also conceal weight loss, which can be life-threatening for a bird.
 If you observe this behavior in your pet for more than a day or so, you should contact your vet as soon as possible.

 Weight loss can be devastating to a bird's health, not only in terms of reduced strength but inhibition of organ functions as well.
-Weigh your bird regularly so that you will know if your pet is having trouble maintaining his weight.
+Weigh your bird regularly so you'll know if your pet is having trouble maintaining its weight.

-Birds have extremely high metabolisms, so it is vital that they receive adequate nutrition every day.
-If your bird stops eating and begins to lose weight, it may be a sign of an intestinal blockage or impaction, in which case he could die very quickly without medical attention.
-Make sure to clean out the bottom of your bird's cage every day before you feed him.
+Birds have an extremely high metabolism, so it's vital that they receive adequate nutrition every day.
+If your bird stops eating and begins to lose weight, it may be a sign of an intestinal blockage or impaction, in which case it could die very quickly without medical attention.
+Make sure to clean out the bottom of your bird's cage every day before you feed it.
 This provides an easy way to monitor food consumption, as well as changes in droppings.

-Respiratory problems are among the most common bird sicknesses, and unfortunately the most serious.
-If you see your bird breathing with his mouth open while at rest, there is a good chance that he is not only sick but has been for quite a while.
-This is one of the most serious symptoms of illness in birds, and requires immediate veterinary attention, with probable hospitalization.
+Respiratory problems are among the most common bird sicknesses and, unfortunately, the most serious.
+If you see your bird breathing with its mouth open while it's at rest, there's a good chance that it's not only sick but has been for quite a while.
+This requires immediate veterinary attention and may lead to hospitalization.

 Birds are, by nature, hygienic animals that bathe frequently and preen their feathers daily to keep them clean.
-If you notice feathers around your bird's face or rump that appear messy, clumped up or stuck together, it is an indication that your pet could be sick.
-Food consumption and droppings should be monitored closely for a day or so, and any changes noted and relayed to your vet.
+If you notice feathers around your bird's face or rump that appear messy or stuck together, it's an indication that your pet could be sick.
+Monitor the bird's food consumption and droppings closely for a day or so, note any changes, and relay this information to your vet.

-As with many common signs of illness in birds, prolonged and repetitive bobbing of the tail can indicate a respiratory infection.
-Unlike people, birds lack a diaphragm to separate the chest cavity from the stomach.
-The muscles located at the base of the tail help birds breathe by playing a part in expanding the lungs to take in some air.
-If a bird is having trouble breathing, the tail muscles will work harder, causing the tail to bob up and down.
-Tail bobbing is often not noticeable until later, more serious stages of illness, so if you see your bird behaving in this manner, report to the vet immediately.
+As with many common signs of illness in birds, prolonged, repetitive bobbing of the tail can indicate a respiratory infection.
+Unlike people, birds lack a diaphragm that separates the chest cavity from the stomach.
+The muscles located at the base of the tail help birds breathe by playing a part in expanding their lungs for air intake.

 Changes in Vocalization

-Much like humans, birds who don't feel well often become less talkative than usual.
-Pay close attention to your bird so that you can learn his normal vocalization patterns.
-If you stay in tune with the way your bird behaves, it's possible to pick up clues to the way that he feels.
-If you notice any changes in frequency or general tone of your bird's vocalizations, he should be monitored for additional symptoms for the next few days.
-It is always better to be safe than sorry.
+Much like humans, birds that don't feel well often become less talkative than usual.
+Pay close attention to your bird so that you can learn its normal vocalization patterns.
+Stay in tune with the way your bird behaves, so you can pick up clues as to the way it feels.
+If you notice any changes in the frequency or general tone of your bird's vocalizations, monitor it for additional symptoms over the next few days.

 When it comes to your pet bird's health, an ounce of prevention is worth a pound of cure.
 Birds have very delicate systems, and even a minor illness can turn into a serious threat in the blink of an eye.
 Early diagnosis can be vital to saving a sick bird's life.